desmondwong1215/ip/docs/README.md

 ```
 event [task name] \from [date] [time] \to [date] [time]
 ```
-Noted that date should be in the format of `YYYY-MM-DD` and time (which is optional) should be in the format of `hh: mm`.
+Noted that date should be in the format of `YYYY-MM-DD` and time (which is optional) should be in the format of `hh:mm`.

 <br>